usdot-jpo-ode/wzdx/full-spec.md

 A WZDx feed contains a single entry describing aspects of the feed itself (e.g., version) as well as one or more entries that describe a work zone's (generically: road event) characteristics along a single road segment in a single direction.

-The tables described in the [Feed Content](#feed-content) and summarized below, detail the specification's content and describe the data used to build the feed.
+The tables described in the [Specification Content](#spec-content) and summarized below, detail the specification's content and describe the data used to build the feed.
 - The [Road Event Feed Information](#road-event-feed-info) table describes the data feed.
 - The [Road Events](/#road-events) table describes a work zone event.
 - The [Types of Work](#work-type-name) table describes the work taking place along the road.
 If applicable, it indicates if the work changes the roadway's architecture.